cikasm/idp-mvp/README.md

 # Internal Developer Platform MVP

-This repository documents the MVP development of a **plug-and-play Internal Developer Platform** (IDP) designed to streamline workflows, automate infrastructure, and improve developer self-service for DevOps teams, platform engineers, and engineering managers.
+This repository documents the MVP development of a **plug-and-play Internal Developer Platform** (IDP) designed to streamline workflows, automate infrastructure, and improve developer self-service for DevOps teams.

 ## Repository structure